NetLogo/Time-Extension/README.md

 *ts-get-interp logotimeseries logotime column-name*

-Behaves almost identical to ts-get, but if there is not an exact match with the date/time stamp, then the value is linearly interpolated between the two nearest values.
+Behaves like ts-get, except that if there is not an exact match with the *logotime*, then the value returned is a linear interpolation between the two values  with date/times nearest (just before and just after) *logotime*.
 This command will throw an exception if the values in the column are strings instead of numeric.

     print ts-get-interp ts (time:create "2000-01-01 10:30:00") "flow"